West Coast Trail: Planning

 - There are some basic tourism services at, or near, all access points.
 These include accommodations, campgrounds, phones, fuel, some groceries, and food services.
+There is an ATM at Huu-ay-aht First Nation’s Market and Café.
 There are no banking services in the villages of Bamfield, Port Renfrew,or Nitinaht.

 - We strongly recommend hikers start the trail a minimum of five hours before sunset to ensure a camping area is reached before nightfall.

 - Hiking from Gordon River to Camper Bay in one day is not advisable.
 Plan to camp at Thrasher Cove.
 Statistics show that most accidents occur later in the day in this area.
 At the end of your hike, register your party off the West Coast Trail.
 Return one copy of the park permit to a West Coast TrailInformation Centre.
 Permits can be placed in designated drop box if the centres are closed.